-As of March 31, 2020, we had cash and cash equivalents of \$16.7 million compared to cash and cash equivalents of \$20.0 million and short-term investments of \$0.5 million as of December 31, 2019.
+As of June 30, 2020, we had cash and cash equivalents of \$15.8 million compared to cash and cash equivalents of \$20.0 million and short-term investments of \$0.5 million as of December 31, 2019.
 The reduction in the cash and cash equivalents in 2020 was primarily due to payment of annual incentive compensation, ongoing salaries and benefits and general corporate expenses in excess of revenues.
-At March 31, 2020, we also had \$19.4 million in Front Yard common stock, a decrease from \$20.0 million as of December 31, 2019, due solely to the decrease in Front Yard's stock price during the first three months of 2020.
-We also continue to generate asset management fees from Front Yard under the Amended AMA.
+At June 30, 2020, we also had \$14.1 million in Front Yard common stock, a decrease from \$20.0 million as of December 31, 2019, due solely to the decrease in Front Yard's stock price during the first six months of 2020.
+In connection with the Termination Agreement with Front Yard described above, we expect to receive a cash payment of \$18.2 million in August 2020 and another \$36 million in termination and related payments on the termination date, of which \$21 million may be paid in cash or Front Yard common stock at the option of Front Yard.
+We will also continue to generate asset management fees from Front Yard through the date that Front Yard delivers written notice to AAMC that the transition has been satisfactorily completed.
 We believe that these sources of liquidity will be sufficient to enable us to meet anticipated short-term (one year) liquidity requirements to run our operations since (i) we are continuing to generate asset management fees under the AMA, (ii) we are seeking to generate revenues or interest income in connection with new business initiatives and (iii) to the extent declared and paid by Front Yard, we may receive dividends on the Front Yard common stock we own.
 Our ongoing cash expenditures are salaries and employee benefits, legal and professional fees, lease obligations and other general and administrative expenses.

 Between January 31, 2020 and February 3, 2020, we received purported notices from holders of our shares of convertible preferred stock ("Series A Shares") requesting us to redeem an aggregate of \$250,000,000 liquidation preference of our Series A Shares on March 15, 2020.
 We do not have legally available funds to redeem all of the Series A Shares on March 15, 2020.
 As a result, we do not believe, under the terms of the Certificate of Designations of the Series A Shares (the "Certificate"), that we are obligated to redeem any of the Series A Shares under the Certificate, and, on January 27, 2020, we filed a claim for declaratory relief in the Superior Court of the Virgin Islands, Division of St. Croix, against Luxor Capital Group, LP and certain of its funds and managed accounts (collectively, "Luxor") to confirm our interpretation of the Certificate.
-Luxor has removed the action to the U.S District Court for the Virgin Islands, and, on March 24, 2020, AAMC moved to remand the action back to the Superior Court of the Virgin Islands, Division of St. Croix.
-That motion is currently being briefed by the parties and is expected to be fully submitted to the Court by no later than June 15, 2020.
+Luxor has removed the action to the U.S District Court for the Virgin Islands, and, on March 24, 2020, AAMC moved to remand the action back to the Superior Court of the Virgin Islands, Division of St. Croix of the Virgin Islands, Division of St. Croix.
+That motion is fully briefed and pending decision.
+On May 15, 2020, Luxor moved to dismiss AAMC's declaratory judgment complaint.
+That motion has been fully briefed and submitted to the Court as of July 29, 2020.